Cimatron: History

 In January 2008, Cimatron merged with US CNC machining software company Gibbs and Associates.
-Former Gibbs head William Gibbs assumed the position of Cimatron President North America and Vice Chairman of Cimatron Ltd. and agreed to remain with the company for at least five years.
+Former Gibbs head William Gibbs assumed the position of Cimatron President North America and Vice Chairman of Cimatron Ltd. and agreed to remain with the firm for at least five years.

-In 2010, Cimatron was listed by PLM consulting firm CIMdata as one of the leading suppliers of CAM software based on CAM software and services direct revenue received.
+In 2010, Cimatron was listed by product lifecycle management (PLM) consulting firm CIMdata as one of the leading suppliers of CAM software based on CAM software and services direct revenue received.
 CIMdata also predicted that Cimatron would be one of the five most rapidly growing CAM software companies in 2011.

 In the 4th quarter of 2010, Cimatron reported its highest ever quarterly revenue of $11 million and operating profit of $1.7 million.
-Also Cimatron and LEDAS (LGS 3D owner those days) have collaborated on Motion Simulation application dedicated to mold, tool and die maker design, that is able to work with standard CAD shapes, i.e. canonics and NURBS.
-Collision detection was based on functions of ACIS kernel, while motion itself was performed by LGS 3D as a sequence of constraint satisfaction problems.
-As a result of collaboration, Cimatron licensed LGS 3D, and Motion Simulation application was developed and integrated into CimatronE CAM system.
+Also Cimatron and LEDAS (LGS 3D owner those days) have collaborated on Motion Simulation application dedicated to mold, tool and die maker design, that is able to work with standard CAD shapes, i.e., canonics and NURBS.
+Collision detection was based on functions of ACIS + CGM kernel, while motion was performed by LGS 3D as a sequence of constraint satisfaction problems.

-In 2011, the company was listed as one of Israel's fastest growing technology companies in the Deloitte Fast 50 Awards' list.
+In 2011, the firm was listed as one of Israel's fastest growing technology companies in the Deloitte Fast 50 Awards' list.

 For 2012 Cimatron reported revenues of $42.3 million, with a record non-GAAP operating profit of $6.1 million.

-In February 2013, Cimatron CEO Danny Haran announced that the company had begun researching the additive manufacturing field.
+In February 2013, Cimatron CEO Danny Haran announced that the firm had begun researching the additive manufacturing field.
 In March of that year Cimatron established a 3D Printing Advisory board, naming 3D printing expert Terry Wohlers as its first member.

 In 2015, 3D Systems completed its acquisition of all shares of Cimatron Ltd. for approximately $97 million.

+On November 2, 2020 Battery Ventures, a global, technology-focused investment firm, has agreed to acquire the combined Cimatron and GibbsCAM software businesses from global additive manufacturing solutions company 3D Systems Corporation (NYSE: DDD).
+As part of the acquisition, Cimatron and GibbsCAM joined Battery-backed SigmaTEK Systems, a CAD/CAM software provider serving professional fabricators, in a new holding company called CAMBRIO.